Cookies

 When making purchases from serious online merchants, it’s safe to use payment cards.
 To further limit the risk of damages or loss, we can use Paypal, pre-paid credit cards or gift cards.
 It’s not recommended to transfer funds to the accounts of merchants or service providers.

-11. Use common sense and beware of offers that appear too good to be true
+11. Use common sense and beware of offers that appear to be too good to be true.

-Unbelievably good offers or any indications that the design or technical environment is suspect should prompt you to cancel the purchase or, at the very least, examine the matter more closely.
+Unbelievably good offers or any indications that the design or technical environment is suspect should prompt you to back out of the purchase or, at the very least, examine the matter more closely.

 12. Only provide necessary information

-Online retailers require certain information for the purpose of transactions, such as your name, email and address.
-But there is no natural reason to request a photo of your ID, such as a passport or driver’s license, nor any info about bank accounts, passwords, security codes or similar.
+Online shops require certain information for the purpose of transactions, such as your name, email and address.
+But there is no natural reason to request a photo of your ID, such as a passport or driver’s license, not any info about bank accounts, passwords, security codes or similar.
 If you’re asked for such information, cancel the transaction.

 13. Save all documentation